The Approximation Ratio of the $k$-Opt Heuristic for the Euclidean Traveling Salesman Problem: Introduction

 \begin{theorem} For constant $k \ge 2$ the approximation ratio of the $k$-Opt heuristic for Euclidean TSP instances with $n$ points is $\Omega(\log n / \log \log n)$. \end{theorem}

-As we will see in Section~ this lower bound also holds in the case of arbitrary $p$-norms instead of the Euclidean norm (see Theorem~\ref{thm:LowerBoundLp}).
+As we will see in Section~\ref{sec:lower-bound} this lower bound also holds in the case of arbitrary $p$-norms instead of the Euclidean norm (see Theorem~\ref{thm:LowerBoundLp}).
 Clearly, these lower bounds for $\mathbb{R}^2$ also hold for the $d$-dimensional case for $d > 2$.
-We will prove Theorem~\ref{thm:main} in Section~\ref{sec:uncrossing} and Theorem~\ref{thm:k-Opt} in Section~\ref{sec:lower-bound}.
-By combining the upper bound of Theorem~\ref{thm:main} and the lower bound of Theorem~\ref{thm:k-Opt} we get as our main result: